altkachenko/ToBeNamedPortfilio/README.md

 # ToBeNamedPortfilio
-This is will be a website that will act as an online portfolio/gallery.
+This is will be a website that will act as an online portfolio/gallery for someone I know.
+The main purpose of this application, beyond the above reason, is to get more practice with front end technologies (React in this case), as well as the process of building, deploying, and hosting the application.

 ### Requirements:
 * TBD - need to discuss with the owner about this.